quantsingularity/LendSmart/code/ml_models/README.md

 3. Feed the processed features to the loaded model to get a credit score or default probability.
 4. Use this score in the loan approval process or to determine loan terms.

-## Future Enhancements

-- Regular model retraining and monitoring for performance degradation.
-- More sophisticated feature engineering.
-- Exploration of alternative modeling techniques.
-- Integration with a feature store.
-- Deployment as a scalable microservice.
-- Explainability (e.g., using SHAP or LIME) to understand model predictions.

 ## License

 This project is licensed under the [Specify License, e.g., MIT License] - see the `LICENSE` file in the root project directory for details.